-God's True "Sons and Daughters": When providing the generational lineage of Jesus, Luke identifies Adam as the first (created) "son of God."
-From Adam and Eve (the first daughter of God) to Noah, Abraham, Isaac, Jacob, and Moses onward, God's Word aligns human procreation with blessing and obedience.
+God's "Sons and Daughters"

+When providing the lineage of Yeshua (Jesus the Christ and the Anointed Messiah), Luke identifies Adam as the first created "son of God."
+From Adam and Eve (God's first daughter) to sons Noah, Abraham, Isaac, Jacob, and Moses onward, God's Word firmly aligns human procreation with blessing and obedience.
 Prominent among the many confirmations of that principle was the foremost reward God assured Israel for her fidelity in Canaan: He promised her "abundant prosperity in the fruit of your womb."
 Among God's correlative promises to an obedient Israel was His assurance that "all enemies who rise up against you will be defeated before you."
-Less than two centuries later, God mercifully and miraculously rescued His Chosen People (then deeply backslidden and ill-equipped militarily) with reluctant Gideon and a God-chosen and pride-taming 300 warriors.
-But about 150 years thereafter, in order to expand David's noble kingship and to empower Israel to serve as the model nation God had long sought, God promised "to make Israel as numerous as the stars in the sky."
+Less than two centuries later, God mercifully and miraculously rescued His Chosen People (then deeply backslidden and ill-equipped militarily) with reluctant Gideon and a God-chosen and pridetaming 300 warriors.
+But about 150 years thereafter, in order to expand David's noble kingship and to empower Israel to serve as the model nation God had long sought,

+God promised "to make Israel as numerous as the stars in the sky."
 Solomon's sins ended that promise, and God stripped Judah from Israel's boundary.
-Thereafter, only ungodly kings ruled Israel and led her ever deeper into idolatry and then into Assyrian captivity.
+Thereafter, only ungodly kings ruled Israel and led her deep into idolatry and eventually into Assyrian captivity.
 About 120 years later, Judah's captivity began in Babylon.
 Neglect of Genesis 1:28 proved fatal.

-God Foreknew Each Inhabitant of Earth: Having created earth for mankind's habitation, God foreknew each person who would ever live on earth and each person who would be denied conception.
+God Foreknew Each Inhabitant of Earth

+Having created earth for mankind's habitation, God foreknew each person who would ever live on earth and each person who would be denied conception.
 He foreknew each miscarriage and each pregnancy that would be terminated, and He has provision for those children.
 He foreknew the ideal size for each family and the best order for the children's births.
 He foreknew the parental hearts that would welcome children and would nurture them into covenant offspring.
 And yes, He foreknew the covenant offspring who would help build His Kingdom on earth and in Heaven.
-The Early Church so taught and rejected the birth controls in which the Romans reveled.
+The Early Church so taught as they rejected the birth controls in which the Romans reveled.

 For another 16 centuries, Church leaders dared not revise the Early Church's high valuation of pregnancy.

 But what about the Western church today?
 The vast majority of us do not discern the unique worth of covenant offspring to either our own family or to God's Kingdom of believers, and we are beset by aimless desires and longings.
 Until we assume our duty to obey Genesis 1:28 and to honor God's preeminent purpose for sacred marriage, our efforts to defeat the evils assaulting our culture and devouring our church's rightful impact will fall tragically short.
 Let us grasp that compelling reality and humbly trust the counsel God has already provided for solving our crisis, as stated clearly in the study verse below.
 If His solution is still available to us (and I believe it is), we are assured of the forgiveness and healing that God promised.

-A CLOSER LOOK AT 2 CHRONICLES 7:14
+A Closer Look at 2 Chronicles 7:14